-and

-password,

-phone

-number, date

-of birth or

-payment

-information).
+your name and password, phone number, date of birth, or payment information).

-- Information that we collect as you use our services:

-- Information about your apps, browsers and devices. such as unique identifiers tied to the browser. application or device that you're using and information about the interaction of your apps, browsers and devices with our services (like IP address, crash reports and system activity).
+- Information that we collect as you use our services: - Information about your apps, browsers & devices, such as unique identifiers tied to the browser. application, or device you're using; and information about the interaction of your apps, browsers, and devices with our services. (like IP address. crash reports, and system - Information about your activity in our services, activity).

-- Information

-about your

-activity in our

-services,

-such as your

-search

-and features using these foundational technologies, like Google Translate, Gemini Apps and Cloud Al capabilities.
+build products and features using these foundational technologies, like Google Translate, Gemini Apps, and Cloud Al capabilities.

-- Provide, maintain and improve services to meet the needs of our users.
-For example, using information about your activity in our services, like your interactions with Gemini Apps, to train and improve machine learning models, and update their language understanding capabilities, safety classifiers and filters. - with your consent, such as saving audio recordings of voice interactions with Google Search, Assistant, Maps and Gboard to develop and improve Google audio technologies.
+- Provide, maintain, and improve services to meet the needs of our users.
+For example, using information about your activity in our services, like your interactions with Gemini Apps, to train and improve machine learning models, and update their language understanding capabilities, safety classifiers and filters. - with your consent, such as saving audio recordings of voice interactions with Google Search, Assistant, Maps, and Gboard to develop and improve

-Why and how we process data What data is processed Legal grounds terms, Chrome browsing history that you've synced with your Google Account, your views and interactions with content and ads, and your activity on third-party sites and apps that use our services.
-You can review and control activity data stored in your Google Account in My activity. • Location information, such as may be determined by GPS, IP address and other data from sensors on or around your device, depending in part on your device and account settings.
+Why and how we process data What data is processed Legal grounds such as your search terms, Chrome browsing history you've synced with your Google Account, your views and interactions with content and ads, and your activity on third-party sites and apps that use our services.
+You can review and control activity data stored in your Google Account in My Activity. • Location information, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and Google audio technologies.

-Why and how we process data What data is processed Legal grounds Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
+Why and how we process data What data is processed Legal grounds account settings.
+Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
 Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
-To provide personalised services, including content and ads To customise our services for you, including providing The information processed will depend on how you use Google services and your settings, but could include the following: The legal grounds for processing this information will depend on how you use Google services and your settings, but could include the following: recommendations, personalised content and customised search results.
-Things that you create or provide to us: Content that To perform a contract with you, such as when Google Assistant you create, uses your contacts
+To provide personalized services, including content and ads To customize our services for you, including providing recommendations, personalized content, and The information processed will depend on how you use Google services and your settings but could include the following: Things you create or provide to us: The legal grounds for processing this information will depend on how you use Google services and your settings but could include the following: To perform a contract with you, such as when customized search results.

 - Google's Security

-Check-up feature
+Checkup feature

 provides security tips

 adapted to how you

 use Google products.

 - Google News may provide you with local news results based on your approximate location.

 - Google Search may provide you with results based on your approximate location.

-- Google Assistant can use your contacts to send a message at your request, like 'Send a text to John Smith'.
+- Google Assistant can use your contacts to send a message at your request, like "Send a text to John Smith."

-- Google Play uses

-information like apps

-that you've already

-installed and videos

-that you've watched

-on YouTube to

-suggest new apps that

-you might like.
+- Google Play uses information like apps you've already installed and videos you've watched on YouTube to suggest new apps you might like.

 - We may display a

 Google Doodle on the

 Search homepage to

 celebrate an event

 specific to your

 country.

-- Google can show you ads based on the context of the site that you're visiting, like ads
+- Google can show you ads based on the

-upload or receive (like photos, videos, emails, docs and spreadsheet s).
+- Content you create, upload, or receive (like photos, videos, emails, docs and spreadsheet s).
 Google Dashboard allows you to manage information associated with specific products.

-- Personal information that you provide to us when you create a Google Account (like your name and password, phone number, date of birth or payment information).
+- Personal information that you provide us when you create a Google Account (like your name and password, phone number, date of birth, or payment information).

-- we collect as you use our services:
+- Information that we collect as you use our services:

 - Information

 about your

 apps,

-browsers
+browsers &

-and devices,

-such as
+devices, such

-unique
+as unique

-identifiers